 Sales of our common stock in the public market, either by us or by our current shareholders, or the perception that these sales could occur, could cause a decline in the market price of our securities.
-All of the shares of our common stock held by those of our current shareholders who have not entered into lock-up agreements may be immediately eligible for resale in the open market either in compliance with an exemption under Rule 144 promulgated under the Securities Act, or pursuant to an effective resale registration statement that we have previously filed with the SEC.
+All of the shares of our common stock held by those of our current shareholders may be immediately eligible for resale in the open market either in compliance with an exemption under Rule 144 promulgated under the Securities Act, or pursuant to an effective resale registration statement that we have previously filed with the SEC.
 Such sales, along with any other market transactions, could adversely affect the market price of our common stock.

-In addition, as of December 31, 2015, there were (a) outstanding options to purchase an aggregate of 1,452,251 shares of our common stock at a weighted average exercise price of \$10.37 per share, of which options to purchase 205,891 shares of our common stock were then exercisable, and (b) 2,445 shares of common stock issuable upon the exercise of warrants to purchase common stock at a weighted-average exercise price of \$12.27 per share.
+In addition, as of December 31, 2016, there were (a) outstanding options to purchase an aggregate of 2,326,801 shares of our common stock at a weighted average exercise price of \$13.07 per share, of which options to purchase 556,040 shares of our common stock were then exercisable, and (b) 2,445 shares of common stock issuable upon the exercise of warrants to purchase common stock at a weighted-average exercise price of \$12.27 per share.
 The exercise of options and warrants at prices below the market price of our common stock could adversely affect the price of shares of our common stock.
 Additional dilution may result from the issuance of shares of our common stock in connection with collaborations or manufacturing arrangements or in connection with other financing efforts.